open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     This content configures CPU, CPU accounting, CPU core set, and memory control groups managed by the `gpadmin` user.
 Greenplum Database uses the memory control group only for those resource groups created with the `cgroup` `MEMORY_AUDITOR`.

-3. Start the cgroups service on each Greenplum Database node.
-The command that you run to perform this task will differ based on the operating system installed on the node.
+1. Start the cgroups service on each Greenplum Database node.
 You must be the superuser or have `sudo` access to run the command:
     -   Redhat/CentOS 7.x/8.x systems:

         ```
-        sudo cgconfigparser -l /etc/cgconfig.conf
+        cgconfigparser -l /etc/cgconfig.conf
         ```
     -   Redhat/CentOS 6.x systems:

         ```
-        sudo service cgconfig start
+        service cgconfig start
         ```

+1. To automatically recreate Greenplum Database required cgroup hierarchies and parameters when your system is restarted, configure your system to enable the Linux cgroup service daemon `cgconfig.service` \(Redhat/CentOS 7.x/8.x\) or `cgconfig` \(Redhat/CentOS 6.x\) at node start-up.
+To ensure the configuration is persistent after reboot, run the following commands as user root:

+    -   Redhat/CentOS 7.x/8.x systems:

+        ```
+        systemctl enable cgconfig.service
+        ```

+        To start the service immediately \(without having to reboot\) enter:

+        ```
+        systemctl start cgconfig.service
+        ```
+    -   Redhat/CentOS 6.x systems:

+        ```
+        chkconfig cgconfig on
+        ```

-4. Identify the `cgroup` directory mount point for the node:
+1. Identify the `cgroup` directory mount point for the node:

     ```
     grep cgroup /proc/mounts